Hugo-Carbiener/Hugo-Carbiener/README.md

 > **Second project Update - January 2023**

 The Cosmic Bin is up and running !
-I am particularly fond of the aestetics of the scene !
+I am particularly fond of the aesthetics of the scene !
 I'll let you judge it by yourself!

 ![cosmicbin](https://user-images.githubusercontent.com/41008899/221442823-319c5daf-559b-4ef3-ad22-b6c907a38889.gif)